College of Applied Sciences and Arts

 Aside from San Jose State University, Detachment 045 serves ten other colleges and universities in the bay area, including Stanford University, U.C.
 Santa Cruz, Santa Clara University, Foothill Community College, Menlo College, Mission College, National Hispanic University, Ohlone College, and West Valley College.
 For more information, please contact the Unit Admissions Officer at: (408) 924 - 2960.

-AFROTC Detachment 045 receives generous support from many local community organizations, including the Tennessee Ernie Ford Chapter of the Air Force Association (AF361 – Sunnyvale, CA), and the Silicon Valley Air Force Communications and Electronics Association
+AFROTC Detachment 045 receives generous support from many local community organizations, including the Tennessee Ernie Ford Chapter of the Air Force Association (AF361 – Sunnyvale, CA), and the Silicon Valley Armed Forces Communications and Electronics Association

 Privacy and Security Notice